groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-03-22-integration-of-groupdocs-efficient-online-signature-app-with-multiple-platforms/index.md

 url: /2013/03/22/integration-of-groupdocs-efficient-online-signature-app-with-multiple-platforms/
 author: 'Derek Hyland'
 summary: ''
-tags: ['collect signatures online', 'digital signature', 'e-signature', 'GroupDocs Signature', 'GroupDocs Signature plugin', 'sign documents online', 'zArchive']
+tags: ['collect signatures online', 'digital signature', 'e-signature', 'GroupDocs Signature plugin', 'sign documents online', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 Attention to all who still follow the traditional signing process!
 Now it’s high time to change to [online signature process](https://products.groupdocs.com/signature) as it saves your time and effort.
 In addition, it’s a tribute to your ecosystem by going completely green via a paperless office.
 To speed up this process, **GroupDocs** has introduced its [powerful online signature add-on for multiple platforms](http://groupdocs.com/marketplace/plugins/signature).
 By installing this online signature service add-on, you can embed documents as digital forms and then collect signatures online from within your webpages.